Fiserv/Commerce-Hub/docs/Transactions/Cancel.md

 > ##### Cancel Pre-Requisite
 >
->A cancel request can be initiated against a [charge](Charges.md) that may or may not have been [captured](Capture.md).
+>A cancel request can be initiated against a [charge](Charges.md) (sale or pre-auth) which is not been settled.

 ---

 ## Minimum Requirements

 Cancel Request can be initiated by sending the request at the appopriate endpoint by providing valid transaction id or order id and there is no minimum field requirement for initiating the request.
-However the request may contain some fields from the original charge request which are optional and described below.
+However the request may contain some fields from the original charge request which are optional and are described below.

 ## Optional Fields